-Toyota reports profit growth on healthy global sales
+Toyota 2Q profit up 1% on healthy global sales

 That would be an improvement over the 1.88 trillion yen earned in the year ended in March.

-Vehicle sales for the latest quarter grew not only in Japan but also overseas, including the U.S., the rest of Asia and Europe.
+Vehicle sales for the latest quarter grew both in Japan and overseas, including in the U.S., the rest of Asia and Europe.

 Quarterly sales rose 4% to 7.6 trillion yen ($70 billion), compared to the previous year.